 Please click here to contact the church office to set up an appointment with the clergy.

-When death comes to a member of your family, we recommend that you contact the church as soon as possible to discuss a funeral or memorial service at St. James.
+When a loved one dies, we recommend that you contact the church as soon as possible to discuss a funeral or memorial service at St. James.
 As an Episcopal Church, our services follow the liturgy for The Burial of the Dead in The Book of Common Prayer.
 Please call 973-744-0270 or email the church.